-[00:15:46] Dr. McKayla I know what’s going to happen, that I can sit here and you know, work on my comfortable devices.
-And so I tried a little bit to work on my phone and work on the tablet and so on, I still think it’s really difficult.
+[00:15:46] Dr. McKayla I know what's going to happen, its going to happen that I can sit here and you know, work on my comfortable devices.
+And so I tried a little bit to work on my phone and work on the tablet and so on, I still think it's really difficult.
 What tools do your learners have?

 [00:16:46] Dr. McKayla Yeah, it's not there.